hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     4. Adds or edits the service policy
     - generate NetFlow records on traffic traversing the Cisco ASA:<code style="color: #bb6600">flow-export destination inside 1.1.1.1 2055</code>
   - features of NetFlow flow monitoring: <span style="color: #bb6600;">track ingress and egress info</soan> and <span style="color: #bb6600;">track multicast MPLS or bridged traffic</span>
+  - component creating the flow monitor cache that is used to collect traffic based on the key and nonkey fields in the configured record: <span style="color: #bb6600;">flow monitor</span>

 - NetFlow Secure EveLogging (NSEL) in ASA and ASASM